pricklygorse/Interactive-Image-Background-Remover/README.md

 # Models

 Place the models (or symlinks if located elsewhere) in the Models folder.
-The filenames names are hardcoded currently sorry, so please rename your downloaded files to match if needed.
+The model filenames are hardcoded currently sorry, so please rename your downloaded files to match if needed.

 I highly recommend starting with mobile-sam due to almost instantaneous mask generation, then trying the larger segment anything models if you need a higher quality mask (or just zoom in more)